zoellaphine/weather-dashboard/README.md

 This application is a very simple dashboard that can display the weather for any general city.
 The project was created to gain experience connecting an API into a codebase and navigating the results of those calls.

 Navigating the API data ended up being very tricky for me.
 Because it's many nested arrays and I wasn't fully sure of the syntax for finding specific items within the arrays I had to spend a long time researching how to get to individual pieces of the array.
-I also ran into a lot of walls with CSS in general, making the site not look quite the way I had hoped.
+The GitHub pages link was and still is causing me a lot of problems.
+I'm unsure what the HTTPS errors mean, which persist even after adjusting my URLs for the api calls.

 ## Usage